acloonan/dc2-cluster-triaxiality/compile-triaxiality-data/bcg-lensed-ellipticity-TESTS/README.md

 As of now, I've been able to tentatively use GCRCatalogs, but I want to try to implement a method utilizing dask dataframes.

-**Aug.
-25**: Tests using dask dataframes went well, and now I'm writing a notebook applying that method to all ~3900 of them.
-I'd guess it will show up here on GitHub sometime this week, as I'll be looking into quantities within the HDF5 files.
+This is on hold for now, as I'll be looking more at cluster member distribution as a proxy for cluster ellipticity.